kha7iq/kc-ssh-pam/README.md

   EXAMPLE                 (With otp): echo testpass/717912 | kc-ssh-pam (Only Password): echo testpass | kc-ssh-pam
 ```

 ## Configuration
+  For the program to function properly, it needs to locate a configuration file called `config.toml`.

-  The program requires a configuration file named 'config.toml' to be present in the
+  The program will search for this file in the current directory, default install `/opt/kc-ssh-pam`, `/etc/config.toml`,

-  current directory , installation directory, or in '/etc/config.toml', or in
-  '$HOME/.config/config.toml', in that order.
+  and `$HOME/.config/config.toml`, in that specific order.

+`config.toml`
   ```
 realm = "ssh-demo"
 endpoint = "https://keycloak.example.com"